emee-dev/kinde_cli/README.md

 <!-- Find new badges at https://shields.io/badges -->

-This CLI all the functionality for Kinde
+This CLI some of the functionality for Kinde:

-[x] Authentication & Access Token
+[x] Authentication via Access Token for M2M

 - [ ] Users
   - [ ] Refresh User Claim